Return to Title IV

 If you received financial aid and withdraw from all of your classes within the first 60% point of the term, we must recalculate your financial aid eligibility according to a federally prescribed formula.
 Since funds are awarded based on your attending the entire term, we must recalculate your award based on the actual number of days you attended.
 The calculation will determine if you received funds for which you are NOT eligible or if you are eligible for a post withdrawal disbursement.

-The Center for Student Financial Aid encourages students to consult with a Financial Aid Advisor before they actually withdraw.
+The Financial Aid and Scholarships Office encourages students to consult with a Financial Aid Advisor before they actually withdraw.
 The advisor will explain the Return to Title IV Policy and how it will affect the student.